Trump threatens further tariffs as EU, Canada retaliate for those already in place

 China's foreign ministry said Beijing would safeguard its interests, while Japan's Chief Cabinet Secretary Yoshimasa Hayashi said the move could have a major impact on US-Japan economic ties.

-Close US allies Britain and Australia criticized the blanket tariffs, but ruled out immediate tit-for-tat duties.
+Close US allies Britain and Australia criticised the blanket tariffs, but ruled out immediate tit-for-tat duties.

 STOCKS STEADY, COMPANIES SPOOKED